KeithBremer/CYF-DB-Module/extra/extra-2/extra-node.md

 });
 ```
 If you compare the above with the callback version of the same thing you'll notice:
-* A much simpler code structure to the whole endpoint
+* A simpler code structure to the whole endpoint, which can become very significant in complex cases
 * The use of `try {...} catch ...` to handle errors, saving a lot of effort.

 The above example involves just two SQL commands and doesn't require a transaction as it just performs a simple INSERT.
 In more complex cases where several tables need changes then transactions can be used and are often essential to avoid inconsistencies.